-I should also add campaigning for President Obama in 2012 -- I spoke with people all over the country, hearing their stories and discussing Obama's policies.
+I should also add campaigning for President Obama in 2012 -- I spoke with people all over the country, listening to their personal stories and discussing Obama's policies.
 It was an absolutely amazing experience that taught me so much about my own massive, diverse country.

 Teach, Learn, Share